-Here is a breakdown of the most common devices for brewing Kyoto style, Dutch coffee, cold drip, slow drip, LA crack, and any other cold-water drip term you can think of.
+Here is a breakdown of the most common devices for brewing Kyoto style coffee, Dutch coffee, cold drip, slow drip, LA crack, and any other cold-water drip term you can think of.
 All of them have been hand-tested aside from the $20,000 device for obvious reasons.
 Enjoy!

 The Yama Glass is our favorite, as it incorporates filtration and has precise flow control.
 Using a ceramic filter to capture any coffee sediment, this device eliminates the paper flavor that comes from the majority of coffee preparation methods.
 The glass coil that leads each drop of coffee to the rest of the extract allows for a longer oxidation process which alters the flavor and aerates it, similar to how a wine decanter operates.

 Although very aesthetically pleasing, this is one of the more difficult-to-operate cold drip devices.
 The mechanics behind it are quite fascinating, where it uses two chambers of water in order to have better control of the water pressure and flow rate.
 The water is distributed in a more even manner through a diffuser with multiple heads, rather than the other systems that drip straight onto the bed of coffee.
 Overall, the Oji Tower does the trick but is expensive and fragile.